Club: none | Opening: | Capacity: 41,583 seats

 The stadium underwent a major redevelopment in 1982 during which a new West Stand was constructed.

-Getting to Ramat Gan Stadium
+How to get to Ramat Gan Stadium

 Ramat Gan Stadium is located in the Ramat Gan suburb of Tel Aviv in the north-east of the city at about 5 kilometres from Rabin Square in Tel Aviv’s centre and 3 kilometres from Tel Aviv Center-Savidor railway station.
 The stadium is located right next to HaYarkon Park, a popular venue for open-air concerts.